Amelia has been an avid gardener since childhood and enjoys experimenting with natural and sustainable gardening methods.

 Wherever it becomes a nuisance, pull up to harvest biomass.
 Otherwise, chopping down works well.
 Many varieties.
 Most (other than oregano) tolerate shade.

 Said to be mineral accumulator, bee fodder.

 Mint, see above

 Salad vegetable, repels mosquitoes.

 Adapting to Your Situation

-Wherever you live, you can use biomass grown in your own garden for the fertility of your soil.
+Wherever you live, you can use biomass grown in your garden for the fertility of your soil.
 I've listed species that grow well in a temperate climate, but the concept will work anywhere.
 Find what works where you are.
-Start with the pioneer plants that are already creating biomass on your property, if possible.
+Start with the pioneer plants already creating biomass on your property, if possible.
 Even the best garden soil will benefit from growing and mulching with biomass crops.